Last Updated on October 23, 2021 by Chris Whitehair

-Torchbearer Sauces makes the list twice!
+Torchbearer Sauces joins High River Sauces with the distinction of making the list of best Hot Ones sauces twice!
 Sweet, smoky and sensational.
-They call this one a wing sauce and I think this is the best of the 13 on this list to use on wings if you were only to choose one.
-You can’t go wrong with the flavors of chipotle, garlic, honey, ghost pepper, habanero and even the mandarin orange comes through as well.
+They call this one a wing sauce and I think this is the best of the 16 on this list to use on wings if you were only to choose one.
+You can’t go wrong with the flavors of chipotle, garlic, honey, ghost pepper, habanero, and even the mandarin orange comes through.

 The Best Hot Ones Sauces: In Conclusion